 Spector for obvious reason: he's a sociopath who has to fake most socially-expected emotions.
 He does, however, genuinely love his family.

-Stella has virtually no reaction to the news the Olson was murdered the night after their one-night stand.
+Stella has virtually no reaction to the news that Olson was murdered the night after their one-night stand.

 You Are Too Late: A rather tragic case with Ferrington when Sarah Kay is murdered.
 Sarah called the police a few days before because someone broke into her house and left her underwear on her bed.
 Ferrington and her partner are skeptical, and their scrutiny makes Sarah feel ashamed of the incident and she asks them to leave.
 A few days later, Ferrington has second thoughts and begins to regret dismissing Sarah.
 She decides to check on Sarah.
 She goes to the house and knocks on the door, but no one answers.
-She leaves...and the camera cuts to Sarah Kay being gagged and murdered inside her house.
+She leaves...and the camera cuts to Sarah being gagged and smothered on the other side of the door.